phatt-23/Projekt-9-DIM/paper/combinatorics/combinatorics.typ

   ],
 )

-= Combinatorics
+= Kombinatorika

+== Formulace a popis úloh
+Nechť máme tři čtyřstenné kostky $A$, $B$ a $C$, jejíchž čísla na stěnnách jsou definovaná množinami takto:

-Let there be four-sided dice $A, B$ and $C$ and with numbers defined as:
+// Let there be four-sided dice
+// $A, B$ and $C$ and with numbers defined as:

 $
   A = {1,4,4,4} \